Building Act 1774: Outside of London

-Criticism of the Act
+Criticism of the act

 In Georgian London (1945), Summerson described how "the Act contributed largely to what the later Georgians and early Victorians conceived to be the inexpressible monotony of the typical London street, a monotony which certainly must, at one time, have been overpowering."
 Whole streets and even neighbourhoods consisted of the same size of house.
 Ornament was discouraged, most woodwork was forbidden other than doors; window joinery was concealed behind recesses in the wallface.
-Summerson himself referred to a Georgian terrace, built in Dublin under the standards of the Act, as "simply one damned house after another".
+Summerson himself referred to a Georgian terrace, built in Dublin under the standards of the act, as "simply one damned house after another".

-Victorians found the resulting houses and streets monotonous and the dimensional restraints tyrannical, and christened the Act "The Black Act of 1774", although it was more likely the increasingly efficient capitalisation of building, not legislation, that was the main cause of this.
-Benjamin Disraeli blamed the Act for "all those flat, dull spiritless streets all resembling each other, like a large family of plain children."
+Victorians found the resulting houses and streets monotonous and the dimensional restraints tyrannical, and christened the act "The Black Act of 1774", although it was more likely the increasingly efficient capitalisation of building, not legislation, that was the main cause of this.
+Benjamin Disraeli blamed the act for "all those flat, dull spiritless streets all resembling each other, like a large family of plain children."
 He also observed in his novel Tancred; or, the New Crusade (1847) that:

 Gower Street in Bloomsbury, for example, was described by The Builder journal in 1887 as "one of the dullest, gloomiest thoroughfares in town [with its] monotonous elevations wholly unbroken or unrelieved", and was referred to a decade later by historian Sir Laurence Gomme, in his commentary on London in the Reign of Victoria, as a "hideous monstrosity".

-The Victorians often did their best to destroy the scale and symmetry which were the hallmark of the Act, by breaking up the line of Georgian frontages and adorning their immaculate façades with terracotta and composition dressings.
+The Victorians often did their best to destroy the scale and symmetry which were the hallmark of the act, by breaking up the line of Georgian frontages and adorning their immaculate façades with terracotta and composition dressings.

-Apart from the rigid building prescriptions, the Act made no controls which related to matters of health.
-There were no controls on the amount of open space related to a dwelling, on the width of streets, on the height of buildings or on the height of rooms - even though these last two matters had had some tentative control under the earlier Rebuilding of London Act of 1666.
-The 1774 Act did not legislate any limit on occupancy.
+Apart from the rigid building prescriptions, the act made no controls which related to matters of health.
+There were no controls on the amount of open space related to a dwelling, on the width of streets, on the height of buildings or on the height of rooms – even though these last two matters had had some tentative control under the earlier Rebuilding of London Act 1666.
+The 1774 act did not legislate any limit on occupancy.
 Smaller houses which yielded low rents were increasingly shoddily built, and the combination of overcrowding and poor-quality housing led to a severe decline in general living conditions.
 The provisions were lacking in detail, especially in the areas of drainage and sanitary facilities, ventilation and damp proofing.